SanjayBhan/java-exporter/readme.txt

 Installation
 ============

-*  You should have a Windows based server with Administrative facility to install softwares.
+*  You should have a Windows/Linux based server with Administrative facility to install softwares.
 This is particularly important, if you are using a shared hosting service.
 *  Both Inkscape and ImageMagick need to be installed in order to make the whole system work.
 Please visit to the respective sites and follow the instructions on installation.